silvae86/silvae86.github.io/_posts/2022-03-10-review-my-mac-computers-since-2007-present.md

 [...] as we look ahead we can of envision some amazing products we want to build for you and we don't know how to build them with the future PowerPC road map[^steve-jobs-powerpc].<span class="quoteauthor"> Steve Jobs (Co-founder at Apple)<span>

 From my experience as a developer, the 16'' MacBook Pro was heavy, blistering hot, noisy all day, buggy, and as a consequence had terrible battery life during productive activity.
 The Touch Bar never actually made sense to me as someone who uses the F-row for debugging shortcuts on a daily basis... but hey, at least we got a keyboard that did not die when a breadcrumb gets stuck under a key!

+### One cable on each side

+On the 16'' MacBook Pro there was an annoying quirk.
+When you plug in display with a resolution larger than 4k (like the LG Ultrafine 5k) to one of the Thunderbolt ports, you could not drive another display via the Thunderbolt port on the same side of the laptop.
+Instead, you had to connect the second display to one of the ports on the opposite side[^apple-macbook-pro-connect-displays].

+This meant that when running a dual monitor setup, you had to either have the laptop in front of you when in clamshell position with one cable out each side of it, or have cables hanging out the sides of your desk.

 ## 2021 - MacBook Air M1 13'' - The best value in any laptop in recent years